ThomasWillumsen/dotnet-api-boilerplate/README.md

 The general strategy for testing is the following:

 - Unit test all business logic
-- Integration test all database integrations with in-memory database
+- Integration test all database integrations with an in-memory database
 - Mock/Stub external services.
 No integrations with external services are tested.
-- Endpoint test all endpoints in the API with HTTP requests using WebApplicationFactory.
+- Acceptance test all endpoints in the API using WebApplicationFactory.

-To run tests one can use a test explorer in the code editor or run the command: `dotnet test`.
+To run tests use a test explorer in the code editor or run the command: `dotnet test`.
-The same command is run as part of the deploy pipeline.
-Nothing will be deployed if any test fails.
+The same command should be run as part of the deploy pipeline.
+Nothing should be deployed if any test fails.

 ## Deployment & hosting